 When shopping for bathtub chairs for the elderly, it is important to know all your options.
 Some features are key to having a safe shower chair while others are more about design and user choice.

 Shower chairs are made from all kinds of materials: wood, plastic, steel, and aluminum.

-You will find many options of both styles: shower chairs with backs and shower chairs without backs.
-But, which style is the best shower chair for the elderly?
+You will find many options for both styles: shower chairs with backs and shower chairs without backs.
+But, which style is the best?
 It depends on the abilities of the senior using it.

-The purpose of a back on a shower chair is to support the bather from behind and keep them from falling backwards.
-So, if the elderly person as any kind of balance issues or gets tired quickly and needs to rest frequently, the best shower chair for them will be one with a back.
+The purpose of a back on a shower chair is to support the bather from behind and keep them from falling backward.
+So, if the elderly person as any kind of balance issues or gets tired quickly and needs to rest frequently, they should get a chair with a back.

 However, if they just mainly have leg weakness and cannot stand for long periods of time, a shower chair without a back could be the best choice.
 When buying bath safety equipment though, it is also important to think of the future.
 If the elderly person’s abilities will decrease over time, it may be best to go ahead and get one with a back up front.
 Some models have backs that can be put on later when needed.